UCLA-CS130/Team22/demo/demo.md

 - username and password login page if accessing restricted directory
 - if authenticated, cookie given to browser to keep authentication for certain timeout
-	- server also stores authenticated cookies and periodically clears them
+	- server also stores authenticated cookies and clears expired cookies before authentication check
+- when POST form received, 302 found and redirect sent back so that refreshes do not resend POST data
 - currently storing usernames and passwords as plaintext, but could be implemented fully with database later
-- Test our [private directory](/private/axolotl.jpg) and login with user1:password1

 ### Markdown